NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 and *ssthresh* immediately as described below.
 An implementation MAY set a smaller *ssthresh* than suggested below to accommodate rate-limited applications as described in {{?RFC7661}}.
-In case of packet loss, the sender MUST reduce the *cwnd* and *ssthresh* immediately upon entering the loss recovery similar to
+In case of packet loss, the sender MUST reduce *cwnd* and *ssthresh* immediately upon entering the loss recovery similar to
 {{!RFC5681}} (and {{!RFC6675}}).
 Note that, other mechanisms such as Proportional Rate Reduction {{?RFC6937}}, can be used